romgrk/node-gtk/doc/overrides.md

 ### Multiple return values

-Methods which return more than one relevant return value.
+Methods that return more than one relevant return value.
 In those cases, we need to return an object with properties named accordingly.

 E.g. `gtk_widget_get_request_size ( GtkWidget *widget, int *width, int *height );`